NYPD locates van sought in Brooklyn subway shooting

 Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
 It wasn’t immediately clear whether officers were already inside the station when the shootings occurred.

-Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some of them wounded, running up the stairway at the nearby 25th Street station.
+Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some wounded, running up the stairway at the 25th Street station.
 At least two had visible leg injuries, he said.

 “It was insane,” he told the AP.
 “No one knew exactly what was going on.”

-Allan Lee was running his business, Cafe Nube, when a half-dozen police cars and fire vehicles suddenly converged on the block that contains the 36th Street station.

-“Then they started ushering people that were on the block to the adjacent block and then closed off the subway entrance,” Lee told the AP.
-When he noticed bomb squad officers and dogs, he was certain it was no everyday subway problem.

-Associated Press reporters Michael Balsamo in Washington and Karen Matthews, Julie Walker, Deepti Hajela and Michelle L. Price in New York contributed to this report.
+Associated Press reporters Michael Balsamo in Washington and Karen Matthews, Julie Walker, Deepti Hajela, Michelle L. Price and David Porter in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.